HEGSRR/UCGIS-Workshop/Agenda.md

 ## Prior to Workshop

 - Read Chakraborty, J. 2021.
-Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. Disability and Health Journal 14 (1):101007. https://doi.org/10.1016/j.dhjo.2020.101007. (chose this because it's so short, and can still illustrate so many of our findings.
-Just five pages including references)
+Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. Disability and Health Journal 14 (1):101007.
+DOI:[doi.org/10.1016/j.dhjo.2020.101007](https://doi.org/10.1016/j.dhjo.2020.101007)
-- Sign up for [GitHub](https://github.com/) We suggest using your university or college account
+- Sign up for a free [GitHub](https://github.com/) account.
+  - We suggest using an academic email account for GitHub to facilitate access to [GitHub Education resources and benefits](https://education.github.com/teachers)
 - Install [GitHub Desktop](https://desktop.github.com/)
 - Install the latest version of [R](https://cran.rstudio.com/)
 - Install the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/#download)